 The ACNW Board operates as a governing body and has a responsibility to its members to ensure stewardship of the organization, to provide sound financial management, and to develop a visionary strategic plan.

-Board meetings take place from 6:00pm–8:00pm on the fourth Tuesday of every month in person at The Gallery at Queen’s Park
+Board meetings take place during the afternoon on the fourth Tuesday of every month in person at The Gallery at Queen’s Park

 DUTIES AND RESPONSIBILITIES: